Parâmetros de processamento de alumínio CNC: Um guia completo para aumentar a qualidade & Eficiência

 Step-by-Step DOC Selection:

-1. Check the workpiece’s required thickness: If you need to remove 10 mm of material, split it into 2–3 passes (Por exemplo, 5 mm → 3 mm → 2 milímetros) instead of one 10 mm pass.
+1. Check the workpiece’s required thickness: If you need to remove 10 mm of material, split it into 2–3 passes (por exemplo, 5 mm → 3 mm → 2 milímetros) instead of one 10 mm pass.

-2. Match DOC to tool size: UM 10 mm diameter end mill can handle a 5 mm DOC, mas a 3 mm diameter end mill should max out at 1.5 mm DOC to avoid breaking.
+2. Match DOC to tool size: UM 10 mm diameter end mill can handle a 5 mm DOC, but a 3 mm diameter end mill should max out at 1.5 mm DOC to avoid breaking.

 3. Test with a scrap piece: Before machining the final part, test the DOC on a small aluminum scrap to check for vibration.

-Feed rate is like the “pace” of the tool—too fast, and the part deforms; Muito lento, and costs rise.
+Feed rate is like the “pace” of the tool—too fast, and the part deforms; muito lento, and costs rise.

 Common Feed Rate Mistakes & Correções: